Gross Pay vs Net Pay: The Simple Explanation

 That's about $2,212/paycheck bi-weekly instead of $2,885

-Understanding this gap is critical before you accept a job offer, negotiate a raise, or set a budget.
+Understanding that gap matters before you accept a job offer, compare two salaries, or set a real budget.
 Use our Take Home Pay Calculator to see your exact net pay based on your state and filing status.

 What Is Gross Pay?